One-com/knockout-transformations/README.md

 Knockout.js observable arrays get smarter.

-This plugin adds observable `map` and `filter` features to observable arrays, so you can transform collections in arbitrary ways and have the results automatically update whenever the underlying source data changes.
+This plugin adds observable `map`, `filter` and `sortBy` features to observable arrays, so you can transform collections in arbitrary ways and have the results automatically update whenever the underlying source data changes.

 Installation
 ============